 Launched in spring 2008, this second hand market has quickly evolved into a colorful monthly meeting point for the various nationalities living in the country.
 It serves people who are leaving the country, just arrived, or those who are simply looking for bargains.

-Which is great, as the stands and tables will no longer be in the grass, but there is a long paved walkway with lanterns, ensuring a brighter and cleaner market.
+Which is great, as the stands and tables are no longer in the grass, but there is a long paved walkway, ensuring a brighter and cleaner market.
 The walkway is completely shaded by palm trees, so even during daytime, you don't have to be in the sun.

 Next to Gate 1 there is a huge playground to keep your children entertained while you look for bargains.

-Other outdoor locations during the winter season will include Uptown Mirdif, Ibn
+Other outdoor locations during the winter season include Uptown Mirdif, Jumeirah Lake Towers, plus Al Ain starting from November 2015.

 Are you interested to book a stand for the next edition?
 Click here.